-Deferral of Review of Application

-- i.
-Submission of Request: Any request for a deferral of a public hearing until a later date shall be submitted in writing to the Zoning Administrator. - Zoning Administrator Review: The Zoning Administrator shall approve a request for deferral if it has been submitted prior to the time of notice of a public hearing.
+- 1. Deferral of Review of Application - i.
+Submission of Request: Any request for a deferral of a public hearing until a later date shall be submitted in writing to the Zoning Administrator. - ii.
+Zoning Administrator Review: The Zoning Administrator shall approve a request for deferral if it has been submitted prior to the time of notice of a public hearing.
 The date of the public hearing at which the application will be heard shall be set at the time the deferral is granted by the Zoning Administrator.
 The decision-making body may defer consideration at a public hearing on its own motion at any time. - iii.
-Submission of Application: Any request for a withdrawal of an application shall be submitted in writing to the Zoning Administrator. - iv.
-Prior to Notice of Public Hearing: The Zoning Administrator shall approve a request for withdrawal of an application if it has been submitted prior to the time of notice of a public hearing. - v.
-Withdrawal: The Planning Commission may allow an applicant to withdraw an application at the request of the applicant at the public hearing. - Notification of Decision.
+Submission of Request.
+Any request for a deferral of a public hearing until a later date shall be submitted in writing to the Zoning Administrator. - iv.
+Zoning Administrator Review.
+The Zoning Administrator shall approve a request for deferral if it has been submitted prior to the time of notice of a public hearing.
+The date of the public hearing at which the application will be heard shall be set at the time the deferral is granted by the Zoning Administrator.
+The decision-making body may defer consideration at a public hearing on its own motion at any time. - v.
+Submission of Application: Any request for a withdrawal of an application shall be submitted in writing to the Zoning Administrator. - vi.
+Prior to Notice of Public Hearing: The Zoning Administrator shall approve a request for withdrawal of an application if it has been submitted prior to the time of notice of a public hearing. - vii.
+Withdrawal: The Planning Commission may allow an applicant to withdraw an application at the request of the applicant at the public hearing. - 2.
+Notification of Decision.
 Notification of a decision on an application for development approval shall be provided by the Zoning Administrator to the applicant by mail within fourteen (14) days after the decision.
 A copy of the decision shall also be made available to the public at the offices of the Zoning Administrator, during normal business hours.

-A. Purpose
+Purpose

-- 1. The intent of this division is to provide for consultation and cooperation between the Applicant and Planning Commission, so that all parties might realize maximum utilization of land and minimum adverse effects upon the surrounding area.
+- The intent of this division is to provide for consultation and cooperation between the Applicant and Planning Commission, so that all parties might realize maximum utilization of land and minimum adverse effects upon the surrounding area.

 - 2. It is recognized that peculiarities of lot contour, existing and potential development of adjacent properties and existing and potential traffic and pedestrian circulation patterns require a flexibility in the location of buildings, open spaces, parking lots and driveways that cannot be achieved by detailed specifications.
-It is required that all development, except Single-Family and two-family residential, be submitted to the Planning Commission for its review and approval prior to the issuance of building permits.
+It is required that all development, except single-family and two-family residential, be submitted to the Planning Commission for its review and approval prior to the issuance of building permits.
 Nothing contained in this section is intended to allow a greater density of population nor less required open space than that which is specified.

 - i.
-One-Family Residential District (R-1)
+One-Family Residential District

 - ii.
-Multiple-Family Residential District (R-2)
+Multiple-Family Residential District

 - iii.
-Local Business District (B-1)
+Local Business District

 - iv.
-Community Mixed-Use District (B-2)
+Community Mixed-Use District

 - v.
-Downtown Mixed-Use District (DMU)
+Downtown Mixed-Use District

 - vi.
-Shoreline Mixed-Use District (SMU)
+Shoreline Mixed-Use District

 - vii.
-Industrial Mixed-Use District (I)
+Industrial Mixed-Use District

 - viii.
-Open Space & Recreation District (OSR)
+Open Space & Recreation District